- What are Cysts?

 The most common symptom of PCOD, which is obvious right from the start is an irregularity in the menstrual cycle.
 If your periods are getting delayed and sometimes do not come for 45 days or longer, you need to take note.
 Some women may experience exceptionally heavy bleeding.
 This could also be accompanied by severe abdominal cramps.
 Heavy bleeding occasionally, even with pain, is acceptable, but when it seems to be happening every cycle, this is a cause for concern and needs medical attention.
 Sometimes a woman may find that her period is very light.
 Scanty periods, if it seems to be happening continuously, means that there is something wrong with your menstrual cycle.
 Some women stop having their periods for several months at a stretch.
 Any problem with your periods should be reported to a doctor immediately.

 Your periods are linked to your fertility.
 It is a sign of ovulation.
 Sometimes you can have your periods without ovulating.
 This happens if there is a problem with your ovaries, which is usually the case with women who have cysts in their ovaries.
 Keeping track of your menstrual cycle is important not just for getting pregnant but for your fertility health as well.

-There are different kinds of treatment for PCOD, depending on the symptoms.
-Even though PCOD can be treated, it is not curable.
+There are different kinds of PCOD problem treatments, depending on the symptoms.
+Even though it can be treated, it is not curable.